-In this letter, we introduce a class of attitude control laws applicable to a wide gamut of rotational systems that can be modeled as rigid bodies moving in the \mbox{\textit{three-dimensional}~($3$D)} space, including \textit{uncrewed aerial vehicles} (UAVs), satellites, and microrobotic swimmers.
+In this letter, we introduce a class of attitude control laws applicable to a wide gamut of rigid rotational systems moving in the \mbox{\textit{three-dimensional}~($3$D)} space, including \textit{uncrewed aerial vehicles} (UAVs), satellites, and microrobotic swimmers.
 The proposed method generalizes the use of the Euler \mbox{axis--angle} representation in the formulation of the feedback law that stabilizes and drives the rotational motion of the controlled system.
-It is widely known that global asymptotic stability in the $3$D rotational space cannot be achieved with the use of continuous \mbox{time-invariant} feedback controllers.
-Nonetheless, a common technique used to overcome this topological obstruction is to design discontinuous control laws\cite{MayhewCG2011II}.
-Following this approach, by combining Lyapunov's stability theory and the notion of extended $\mathcal{K}_{\infty}$ functions, we developed a method that ensures the existence of a unique CL fixed \textit{\mbox{attitude-error} quaternion} (AEQ) and the global asymptotic stability of the corresponding equilibrium point, which depends on a \mbox{positive-definiteness} condition that the controller gains must satisfy.
+It is well known that global asymptotic stability on the special orthogonal group in three dimensions, $\bs{\mathcal{SO}}(3)$, cannot be achieved with the use of continuous \mbox{time-invariant} feedback controllers.
+A common technique used to overcome this topological obstruction is to design discontinuous control laws\cite{MayhewCG2011II}; another option is to define the CL dynamics of the controlled system on a covering that generates a unique coordinate representation of $\bs{\mathcal{SO}}(3)$, rather than on $\bs{\mathcal{SO}}(3)$ itself.
+Following this latter approach, by combining Lyapunov stability theory and the notion of extended class $\mathcal{K}$ function, we developed a method that ensures the existence of a unique CL fixed \textit{\mbox{attitude-error} quaternion} (AEQ) and the global asymptotic stability of the corresponding equilibrium point, which depends on \mbox{positive-definiteness} conditions that the controller gains must satisfy.